 A grade of W will be assigned in all courses for students who withdraw by the end of the 7th week of classes.
-Withdrawals completed after this time will result in a grade of W (withdrawn, passing) or Y (withdrawn, failing).
+Withdrawals completed after this time will result in a grade of W (withdrawn, passing - not computed in the grade point average) or Y (withdrawn, failing - computed in the GPA as a failing grade).